Studying online (if an online offering is shown below)

 Details for undergraduate courses

-• Honours option in Mathematics and Statistics [Bachelor of Science (Honours)]
+• Honours option in Mathematics; Statistics [Bachelor of Science (Honours)]

 Outcomes

-Students are able to (1) develop mathematical intuitions and the ability to articulate these intuitions within a formalism at an appropriate level; (2) prove results about mathematical structures and construct examples demonstrating key concepts; and (3) demonstrate a deep understanding of the structures and techniques involved in proving the main results in the field.
+Students are able to (1) develop mathematical ideas and the ability to articulate these ideas within a formalism at an appropriate level; (2) prove results about mathematical structures and construct examples demonstrating key concepts; and (3) demonstrate an advanced understanding of the structures and techniques involved in proving the main results in the field.

 Assessment

-Indicative assessments in this unit are as follows: (1) assignments; (2) mid-semester test; and (3) a final examination.
+Indicative assessments in this unit are as follows: (1) assignments; (2) mid-semester test; and (3) examination.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.